AmitabhCh822/BigData-MapReduce-MovieRatings-Analysis/README.md

 # Big Data MapReduce Movie Ratings Analysis

 ## Introduction
-Welcome to the 'BigData-MapReduce-MovieRatings-Analysis' repository!
+Welcome to the 'BigData-MapReduce-MovieRatings-Analysis' repository.
 This project focuses on leveraging the power of big data processing techniques using MapReduce, implemented in Python with the mrjob library, to analyze movie ratings data.

 ## Project Description
 This repository contains a collection of scripts designed to process and analyze large datasets of movie ratings.
 The primary goals of this project include: